codeNinja62/Chess-Engine/README.md

 Create a Pull Request (PR) to merge your changes into the dev branch.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Folder Structure and Organization src/ ai/: Contains all the AI logic, including move evaluation, Minimax algorithm, and any game heuristics. game/: Handles game rules, board state, and move validation. gui/: Code for the graphical user interface, including rendering the chessboard, pieces, and handling user input. utils/: Contains utility functions, constants, and other reusable code snippets. tests/ ai_tests/: Tests for the AI logic and algorithms. game_tests/: Tests for game rules and mechanics (e.g., castling, en passant, checkmate detection). gui_tests/: Tests for the GUI functionality and interaction. utils_tests/: Tests for utility functions. assets/ images/: Chess piece images for rendering on the GUI. sounds/ (optional): If you’re adding sound effects to the game, store them here. docs/
-Use this folder for any internal documentation, such as architecture overviews, algorithms used (e.g., Minimax), or a detailed explanation of the game rules.

 Acknowledgments
 We would like to acknowledge the chess libraries and resources that helped us build this engine: